 What do you do when someone on the street asks you for money?

 Personally, if I have cash, I generally give it.
-However, as a 28-year-old in 2017, I typically only carry a debit and credit card.
+However, I typically only carry a debit and credit card.

 Either way, the answer to the question doesn’t come down to whether or not I should give money.
 Instead, the answer lies in how to treat people that are homeless.
 No matter what, I always politely respond, look them in the eye, and wish them well.

 With confidence, I can say that this interaction is difficult for both parties.
 Typically, I feel embarrassed and guilty.
 However, what’s even more difficult is that I might actually feel some of their pain or realize their situation more fully.

 This sentiment was expressed perfectly by Mark Horvath on the website for Invisible People — his nonprofit to raise awareness for homelessness in America.